What is a paternity action?

 My child’s mother and I signed a piece of paper saying I’m the dad, is that good enough?

-What next? if you are need of a paternity action establish your legal rights as father OR you have been served with papers starting a paternity action, call us today.
+If you are need of a paternity action establish your legal rights as father OR you have been served with papers starting a paternity action, call us today at 507-625-5000.
 We will be happy to discuss what we can do for you so that you know all of your legal rights regarding the paternity action.